Tasuku-CV6/cpnt-201-lab-4/food-recipes.md

 Instructions:

+1. Stir together 1 cup sugar, the flour, and salt in a large bowl.
+Whisk in milk, egg yolks, and whole eggs until well combined and smooth.
+2. Melt butter in a large saucepan over medium heat.
+Pour milk mixture into saucepan with butter; reduce heat to medium-low and whisk constantly until the mixture has thickened, coats the back of a spoon nicely, and begins to bubble, about 20 minutes.
+Remove from heat and stir in 2 teaspoons vanilla.
+Cover and let custard cool to room temperature, about 1 hour.
+(It will continue to thicken as it cools.)
+3. Peel and slice bananas.
+Line the bottom and sides of 2 (9x13-inch) broiler-safe casserole dishes with vanilla wafers.
+Layer banana slices over wafers.
+Pour cooled custard over bananas and wafers, smoothing top with a knife or spatula.
+4. For meringue, in a large clean bowl, using an electric mixer or a stand mixer fitted with the whisk attachment, beat egg whites, cream of tartar, and the remaining 1 tablespoon sugar and 1 teaspoon vanilla at high speed until stiff peaks form, about 5 minutes.
+Spoon meringue over top of custard, covering it completely.
+5. Set oven rack about 4 inches from broiler; turn broiler to high.
+Quickly broil meringues until browned, about 1 to 2 minutes.
+(This happens very quickly, so keep a close eye on it.)
+6. Remove dishes from oven, allow meringue to cool slightly, about 15 minutes, and serve.
+(Chill, covered, up to 4 days.)

+Instructions:

 1. Preheat oven to 375°F (190°C).
 2. Combine flour, baking soda, and salt in a bowl.
 3. Cream together butter, white sugar, and brown sugar until smooth.